 Weinstein is currently a Principal at Wave Financial, a leading venture capital firm in the blockchain and cryptocurrency industry, where he leads the investment team.
 He is an active advisor to start-ups, including Prime Social Group, Siempo, and Swytch.
-Prior to this, Weinstein worked as an investment banker at Morgan Stanley and Jefferies & Co.
-A serial entrepreneur with multiple start-ups (like the smash 90sFest) under his belt, Weinstein is currently developing a podcast that addresses the modern challenges that Millennials face, like social media addiction.
+Prior to this, he worked as an investment banker at Morgan Stanley and Jefferies & Co.
+A serial entrepreneur with multiple start-ups (like the smash 90sFest) under his belt, Weinstein also has a notable podcast, “The Look Up!”, which addresses the modern challenges Millennials face, like social media addiction.
 The show shines an insightful light on entrepreneurs and researchers trying to solve these problems.
-Weinstein built the #1 ’90s account on Instagram, which he then expanded into 90sFest—spanning multiple markets with more than 10,000 attendees—before selling it to Scopus Media in 2017.

 Happiness in the Age of Influencers Health, Wellness and the Modern American Dream

 We are currently experiencing “peak influencer culture” that has created a Frankenstein version of the American Dream.
 While we once simply sought the opportunity for self-sustenance, we now crave so much more.
 Why?
 Armed with our personal data, armies of engineers to tweak their algorithms, and online celebrity influencers, companies now have more tools at their disposal than ever before to convince us that we are lacking.
 Faced with the 24/7 bombardment of our attention, how can we possibly take back control in order to lead happier, healthier lives?